 What is the eligibility for MBA admission at BITE Varanasi?+

-A Bachelor's degree from a recognized university in any stream (Commerce, Arts, Science, Engineering, or Management) with a minimum 50% aggregate (45% for SC/ST/OBC/PwD per UP norms).
-Plus a valid score in any one national / state management entrance: CAT, MAT, CMAT, XAT, GMAT, UPCET-MBA, or CUET-PG.
-Final candidates are admitted via AKTU central counselling — BITE does not conduct a separate entrance exam.
+A Bachelor's degree from a recognized university in any stream (Commerce, Arts, Science, Engineering, or Management) with a minimum 50% aggregate (45% for SC/ST per UP norms).
+Plus a CUET-PG score for AKTU/UPTAC central counselling; CAT, MAT, CMAT, XAT, and GMAT scores are accepted for institute-level direct admission against vacant seats.
+Final candidates are admitted via AKTU/UPTAC counselling — BITE does not conduct a separate entrance exam.

 Is the BITE MBA AICTE-approved?+